iTwin/itwin-cli/docs/README.md

 ## Installation

-Getting started with the iTwin CLI is quick and easy.
+Getting started with the iTwin Platform CLI is quick and easy.
 Here's how to install it on your system:

 1. **Download the Installer**
-   Head over to the [iTwin CLI Releases](https://github.com/iTwin/itwin-cli/releases/latest) page and grab the latest version for your operating system.
+   Head over to the [iTwin Platform CLI Releases](https://github.com/iTwin/itwin-cli/releases/latest) page and grab the latest version for your operating system.

 2. **Run the Installer**
    The installation process varies depending on your system: